MicrosoftDocs/azure-stack-docs.cs-CZ/azure-stack/operator/azure-stack-registration.md

 ---
-title: Registrace Azure pro integrované systémy Azure Stack | Microsoft Docs
+title: Register Azure Stack with Azure
-description: Popisuje proces registrace Azure pro nasazení ve více uzlech Azure Stack připojení k Azure.
+titleSuffix: Azure Stack
+description: Learn how to register Azure Stack integrated systems with Azure so you can download Azure Marketplace items and set up data reporting.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs